Connecting Eclipse to remote Codewind

 Manage Image Registries:

-Click Add to create a new registry:
+2. Locate and click Add… to create a new registry:

-3. Complete the Docker registry connection details:
+3. Complete the container registry connection details:

-- Add your Docker Hub username
+- Add your container registry username.

-- Add your Docker Hub password
+- Add your container registry password.

-Create a new project
+3. Create a new project.

 2. Select the template type and name your project.
 Your new project is built and after a few seconds begins running in the cloud.